Retail, CPG and Logistics

 - Faking a sale (triangulation fraud): A fraudulent seller posts an item for sale on a legitimate e-commerce website.
 A buyer places an order.
 The seller pockets the money, purchases a similar item from another e-commerce merchant with stolen credit card information, and has the item delivered to the buyer.

 An ideal situation would be a fraud-free world!
-However, since this is overly ambitious and wishful thinking, e-commerce companies must take strict measures.
+However, since this is overly ambitious and wishful thinking, e-commerce companies must focus on ecommerce fraud prevention by taking strict measures.

 - Are the necessary security certificates that make the website HTTPS-ready up-to-date and functional?